A different kind of pas de deux thrilled this audience, and it opened our eyes to the fact that camels really can do dressage!

 It's true, dressage takes patience and time in order to learn how to do it right.
 But isn't that also true of anything that we do with horses?
 When you take the time to truly work with an animal, you can get great results, just like this camel's impressive performance.

 Have you ever worked on dressage with your horse?
-Let us know in the comments.
+Let us know at our Wide Open Pets Facebook!

 WATCH NOW: Wide Open Pets Visits Bluebonnet Equine Humane Society